NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs/character.md

 ### 0x2b4: **Synchronous timer after hitbox**

+Neutral in this case means idling and is represented by END in ATK debug menu.

   - FFFFFFFF in neutral
   - 00000000 at start of action
-  - Count up 100 from 0 each frame after hitbox disappear
+  - Count up 100 from 0 each frame after hitbox disappear (at instruction 0x80017200)

 ### 0x2b8: **Attack Angle**